Stephen's label for the statue of Horatio Nelson, "the

 amphibious assault in the Canary Islands.
 After the landing

 party's retreat, a surgeon amputated most of the arm.
-Slote
+Slote,

-offers an explanation for Stephen's strange word "onehandled":
+Mamigonian, and Turner offer an explanation for Stephen's

-"The statue of Nelson atop the pillar depicted him with his
+the pillar depicted him with his armless right sleeve tucked

-armless right sleeve tucked into the breast of his tunic, thus
+into the breast of his tunic, thus forming a 'handle'."

-forming a 'handle'."
-This seems plausible, though Nelson was
+This seems plausible, though Nelson was of course also onehanded

-of course also onehanded (the statue showed his left
+(the statue showed his left hand extended, grasping a sword),

-that follows, Joyce meant for the word to additionally suggest
+so perhaps, given the noun that follows, Joyce meant for the

-the crippled admiral handling things in a sexual sense.
+things in a sexual sense.
+The final headline in Aeolus

 The word "adulterer" refers to a scandal at the turn